 “Thus says the Lord of hosts: ‘Let your hands be strong,

-This phrase is a challenge to the Jews to be strong in completing the rebuilding of the temple.
+This phrase was a challenge to the Jews to be strong in completing the rebuilding of the Temple.
 The returning exiles faced mighty challenging situations both from without the community and from within.

 You who have been hearing in these days These words by the mouth of the prophets,